djplaner/memex/readme.md

 An on-going experiment in creating and leveraging a personal memex using [Foam](https://foambubble.githubio/).
 Some background on rationale and design.

-Currently organised around a three step process and more
+Currently organised around a three step process

 - [[seek]]

     Tracking how and what new information I'm seeking.
 - [[sense]]

     Where I try to make sense of the information.
 - [[share]]